parallel-codex/parallel-codex/packages/python-package/README.md

 # parallel-codex

-Python helpers for orchestrating Parallel Codex agents working in isolated Git worktrees.
-The toolkit offers a typed core module and a small CLI for planning agent worktrees that the TypeScript layer can execute.
+**Primary implementation** of Parallel Codex - Python toolkit for orchestrating Parallel Codex agents working in isolated Git worktrees.
+This package contains the core logic and CLI tools for managing agent worktrees, tmux sessions, and Codex agent orchestration.

+**Status:** Core worktree management is implemented.
+Agent orchestration logic is in development.
+This is the main package that will be wrapped by npm and Homebrew in the future.

 ## Install